Well I got a great full fat response to my brief take on the screen reading

 (ever

-) and asking someone to switch to a different screen
+tried one?) and asking someone to switch to a different screen

 reader is not dissimilar to asking someone to use a new operating system.
 Oh